Kudaes/EPI/README.md

 ## No Loader - Custom payload

-If you just want to directly execute your custom shellcode without using the Loader (which is *highly unrecommended*), just run `builder.py` with the flag `-p` indicating the full path of your payload file.
+If you just want to directly execute your custom shellcode without using the Loader (which is **highly unrecommended**), just run `builder.py` with the flag `-p` indicating the full path of your payload file.
 Then, just run `epi.exe`:

 	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin
 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -h

-In case you dont want to embed the payload in the resulting binary, you can encrypt it (simple xor encryption) using the `-d` flag and then download it directly into the injector's process memory using HTTP:
+In case you don't want to embed the payload in the resulting binary, you can encrypt it (simple xor encryption) using the `-d` flag and then download it directly into the injector's process memory using HTTP:

 	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin -d